zsoltherpai/fluent-jdbc/README.md

         	.update("UPDATE CUSTOMER SET NAME = ?, ADDRESS = ?")
         	.params("John Doe", "Dallas")
         	.run();
-		// ... other queries, method calls, etc..
+		someOtherMethodAlsoDoingQueriesOrTransactions();
 	}
 )
 ```
-Any queries executed by FluentJdbc within this callback will join this transaction - as long as they're in the same thread,
-and based on the same ConnectionProvider (DataSource).
+Any exception will cause rollback.
+Any other transactions - in the same thread, based on the same FluentJdbc/ConnectionProvider instance - started

-Connections / transactions to multiple DataSources - through multiple FluentJdbc setups/instances - are supported.
+within will join the "main" transaction.
+It is possible to use multiple DataSources/transactions simultaneously.

 Refer to the [full documentation](https://github.com/zsoltherpai/fluent-jdbc/wiki/Motivation) for more details and code examples.